Schellcunn/Filesortter/README.md

 # Filesortter
-Sorts files in certain format in given directory to folders
+Sorts files in given title format.
+Done for sorting anime titles on same folder with file structure [source] name - episode (quality) [checksum].filetype

 Usage; either run as .exe and give filepath in cmd line or comment out the current main and edit the debug hardcoded filepath.
 Made to sort certain anime files to subfolders.